Skip to main content

 When do the Awards get decided?

-Our panel meets in Spring 2025 with the Awards are announced in May 2025 (tbc)
+Our panel meets in Spring 2025 and the awards are announced during Volunteer Week (2–8 June)

 Who will be on the panel?